Close×

 Insurance covering breakage, theft or loss of luggage and bicycle

 Vélo Québec Voyages assumes no responsibility for loss, theft or damage to your luggage and personal effects (including your bicycle) during your trip.
-It is your responsibility to have adequate insurance for your luggage and bicycle.
+It is your responsibility to have adequate insurance coverage for your luggage and bicycle.
 Many home insurance companies, some group insurance plans and some credit cards cover property damaged or stolen outside the home.
 Check with the appropriate authorities.

-Luggage preparation and checklist
+Luggage preparation and checklists

 At your destination, Vélo Québec Voyages will transport your luggage from one hotel to another for the duration of your trip.
 We remind you of the importance of properly identifying your luggage in order to ensure its transfer.
 We accept only one piece of luggage per person, weighing no more than 15 kilos.